-When a mosquito bites a person infected with the Zika virus, the virus enters the mosquito.
-When the infected mosquito then bites another person, the virus enters that person's bloodstream.
+When a mosquito bites a person who is already infected with the Zika virus, the virus infects the mosquito.
+Then, when the infected mosquito bites another person, the virus enters that person's bloodstream and causes an infection.

-The virus can also spread to the fetus during pregnancy.
+During pregnancy, the Zika virus can also spread from a mother to the fetus.